jswalden/streaming-json/README.md

 The operations in this package behave consistent with ECMAScript semantics, but modifications to various standard-library functionality can interfere with these semantics.
-(And, of course, user code between iteration operations can perform actions that observably disturb the intermediate states dictated by ECMAScript semantics.)
+(And of course user code between `stringify` iteration or `add(fragment)` operations can perform actions that alter the intermediate states dictated by ECMAScript semantics.)

 ## Stringification